materialsinnovation/mks-tutorial/README.md

 For those that are unable to follow the instructions above, there may be a limited number of live [Jupyter notebooks][jupyter] with the environment preinstalled.
 This will be hosted via [MATIN][matin].
-More details will be available soon.
+User IDs and passwords will be distributed at the start of the tutorial.

 Alternatively, try clicking on the "launch binder" badge link above.
 This can be unreliable, but has been working recently.